metaesque/meta/README.md

       away this rare but important special-casing, it is best if user-level class modules return the class and only the class.

+## Accessors

+Meta defines the 'field' construct, which serves many purposes:
+ - defines state
+ - defines various accessors on the state
+ - defines dump, read, write
+ - supports packing
+ - supports UML generation

+The standard accessors for a field: field foo : int;
+are
+   foo() : int
+   fooIs(value:int)
+   fooRef() : &int

+The reasoning behind using 'Is' and 'Ref' suffixes for setter and mutable setter
+ - it is useful to be able to search for '.foo' and find all accesses to the field, which is not as easily accomplished if the accessors are named 'setFoo' and 'mutableFoo'.
+ - case-consistency ... foo() and setFoo() are asymettric, foo() and fooIs() are symmetric
+    - yes, using getFoo() and setFoo() would be symettric too, but getFoo() is too cumbersome.

+Questions:
+ - Should the setter return &Class instead of void?
+    - pros:
+      - Returning &Class allows one to cascade messages: obj.ageIs(32).weightIs(85).heightIs(187)
+    - cons:
+      - more code clutter
+      - more inefficient ... the return value will often be unused, wasting an assignment
+      - we can support message cascades using '..', which is a more general solution anyways: obj.ageIs(32)..weightIs(85)..heightIs(187)
+    - conclusion:
+       - Setters return 'void'

+Notes:
+ - getters are const and return consts
+ - setters are not const and return nothing
+ - reffers are not const and return non-const
+    - in languages without the ability to return lvalues from methods, a different means of providing reffer semantics is needed
+       - for languages with properties, the reffer is a property instead of a method (not optimal, but better than nothing).

+ - the type of a field determines the type of args/return of
+   accessors:
+    - if field F has type @T
+      - getter()
+        - returns @T if T is primitive
+        - returns &#T if T is class
+      - setter(value)
+        - value has type &#T and a copy is assigned to @T
+      - reffer()
+        - returns &T (so that T can be modified)

+    - if field F has type @#T
+      - getter()
+        - returns @T if T is primitive
+        - returns &#T if T is class
+      - setter() not generated
+      - reffer() not generated

+    - if field F has type &T (non-null ptr)
+       - getter() returns &#T
+       - setter(value) has value of type &#T

+       - notes
+         - in C++, vec<&T> is not possible if it is implemented literally as a vec of references.
+We could still support this conceptually, with vec<*T> and implicit dereferencing.

+ - the base type associated with a metatype varies depending on the context it is used in:
+    - as a field
+       - @T     T
+       - @#T    const T
+       - &T     T&           <-- requires initialization via init list of constructor (cannot reside in contanier)
+       - &#T    const T&     <-- requires initialization via init list of constructor (cannot reside in contanier)
+       - *T     T*
+       - *#T    const T*
+       - **T    T**
+       - #*#T   const T*const         <-- cannot reside in contanier
+       - *#*#T  const T*const*
+       - #*#*#T const T*const*const   <-- cannot reside in contanier
+    - as a positial parameter

+    - as a keyword parameter
+    - as a local variable without default
+    - as a local variable with default

 ## Class Hierarchy

 Every user-defined user-level class in Meta has two auto-generated classes